Benson516/CarND-Path-Planning-Project/README.md

 - The runway is circular with circumference of 6945.554 m
 - Totally 3 lanes (Fixed)

-During the running time, the program received the following signals
+During the run time, the program received the following signals
 - Sensor fusion data, including other cars’ position and velocity
 - Ego vehicle’s latest position and velocity
 - Remained path waypoints that haven’t been used